Sizing Considerations

 • Backup redundancy: 2

-The results of the backup space calculation – including headroom for an extra backup during backup creation – will then be:
+The backup space calculation (including headroom for an extra backup during backup creation) will then be as follows:

 Because different versions of an object can be accessed my multiple queries run by different users, the backup can be larger than the physical layout of the objects themselves.
 We recommend that you include additional space to allow for this in the archive volume.